stashed/postgres/docs/postgres.md

 postgres=# \c postgres
 You are now connected to database "postgres" as user "postgres".

-# check the table we had created in original database has been restored here
+# check the table we had created in the original database has been restored here
 postgres=# \d
           List of relations
  Schema |  Name   | Type  |  Owner